NMB-UNIVERSAL/StillMind_desk/README.md

 - notification system
 - settings
 - help page
+- account system
+- cloud storage

 ## How to run/Installation

 coming soon on the microsoft store...

-or downlaod the latest release(v1.0.1) from the releases page. and run the exe file.
+or downlaod the latest release(v1.0.2) from the releases page. and run the exe file.

 ## Python Installation